PHP Serialize Online — Free Serializer Tool

 Difference

-Properties with null values are included in serialization
+Properties with null values are included in the output

 Remove Empty Arrays